-Take a walk through most furniture stores today and you'll see truckloads of furniture that appears to be beautifully finished hardwood furniture.
-Cherry, oak, maple, and many other varieties of stock.
-If you take a closer look at any of these pieces, you may notice that it likely isn't made from hardwood at all.
+Take a walk through most furniture stores today and you'll see truckloads of furniture that appears to be beautifully finished hardwood—cherry, oak, maple, and many other varieties.
+However, if you take a closer look at any of these pieces, you may notice that it likely isn't made from hardwood at all.
 Instead, the piece is most likely made from a particle board core covered by a thin layer of quality hardwood veneer.
 Most of the most expensive manufactured furniture now uses at least some particle board or other manufactured wood product in its construction.

 Particle board is denser and heavier than nearly all forms of solid lumber, but it is not very strong or resistant to moisture.
 And it does not accept paint or stain very well.
-To combat these deficiencies, most particle boards are covered with veneers glued onto the exterior surfaces made to look like the desired hardwood.
+To combat these deficiencies, most particle board is covered with veneers glued onto the exterior surfaces made to look like the desired hardwood.
 To the untrained eye, a piece of furniture made from veneered particle board looks like a fine hardwood piece.
 Particle board can also be covered with veneers of plastic laminate or a thin printed photo layer that mimics the look of stained, finished wood.

-Another item to consider is whether the exposed edge of the particle board will be visible to the user of the project.
-If it will be visible, you may want to consider getting some edge banding that can be applied to the edge and conceal the particle board.
-This type of banding is often coated with a heat activated glue.
+- Where the exposed edge of the particle board will be visible, you may want to use edge banding to conceal the particle board.
+This type of banding is often coated with a heat-activated glue.
 Use a common clothes iron across the face of the banding as it is positioned over the exposed edge.
-The heat from the iron will protrude through the banding and melt the glue on the back side, attaching it to the edge of the particle board.
+The heat from the iron will protrude through the banding and melt the glue on the back side, anchoring it to the edge of the particle board.

 There are some concerns that the resins used in the manufacturing of particle board may contain formaldehyde.
 This becomes a potential problem when cutting the particle board, as the saw blade tends to create very fine sawdust that you should avoid breathing.
 When cutting particle board, work in a very well ventilated area unless you have an extremely strong dust collection system.